Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Proofs and technical details

-In the context of our sensitivity analysis, this imposes a constraint on the postulated latent network.
+In the context of our sensitivity analysis, as the true population network $\bA$ is only partially known, this imposes a constraint on the postulated latent network in the specified sensitivity model.
 If the specified probabilities $\rho^e_{ij}$ are sufficiently large such that the latent network become dense (e.g., $\rho^e_{ij} \approx 1$ for all egos $i,j \in \cR_e$), this causes the maximal degree of the dependency graph to scale linearly with the sample size ($\text{Deg}_{n_e, max} \approx n_e$), violating the condition $\text{Deg}_{n_e, max} = o(n_e^{1/4})$.
 Therefore, the reported confidence intervals are valid only for values of the sensitivity parameters consistent with a sufficiently sparse latent network topology.

-Following a similar argument to $\widehat{IE}_{adj}$, the Wald-type confidence interval for $DE$ based on the conservative variance estimator $\widehat{V}\left(\widehat{DE}_{adj}\right)$
+Following a similar argument to $\widehat{IE}_{adj}$, the Wald-type confidence interval for $DE$ based on the conservative variance estimator $\widehat{V}_{\bZ}\left(\widehat{DE}_{adj}\right)$

 results in a conservative confidence interval for $DE$ with coverage of at least $1-\alpha$.